Michael Kannengieser's Substack Page

 You’re Michael?”
 At first, I thought she didn’t hear me.
 Then she repeated herself.

 She stepped back and looked me up and down.
-Then, she smiled, but not in a happy way; but as if to confirm a suspicion.
+Then, she smiled, but not happily; but as if to confirm a suspicion.

-In the months following Stephen’s death, I was unable to get a hold of his son in spite of his acknowledgement that we should stay in touch.
+In the months following Stephen’s death, I could not get a hold of his son despite his acknowledgement that we should stay in touch.
 In addition, Denise has remained aloof.
 I do not want to interfere with her life; and in fact, we had no relationship at all except for when we worked at our mutual friend’s business.
-Every once in a while when I hear a joke that he would have laughed at, or when I see a gadget he would have enjoyed, or when I stumble on a difficult memory from my days on patrol, I think of him.
+Every once in a while, when I hear a joke that he would have laughed at, or when I see a gadget he would have enjoyed, or when I stumble on a hard memory from my days on patrol, I think of him.

 Early in my early career as a rookie, a veteran cop who was about to retire offered me this adage: